 With filling and topping - That's what I did.
 Remember that they won't taste as fresh as recently filled tarts but hey, you win some, you lose some.
 If you don't mind (like me), then give me a high five!

 It doesn't matter if you want to freeze empty shells or with filling and topping, I'm sharing on how I do it.

 Line a baking tray with some parchment paper and place the empty tart shells (without the moulds) on it, making sure they don't touch each other.
 Place in the freezer for 1-2 hours until they're totally frozen.
-Remove and wrap them individually with some cling film, place in a ziploc bag and put them back in the freezer.
-They're best up to 3 months.
+Remove and wrap them individually with some cling film, place them in a Ziploc bag and put them back in the freezer.
+They're best for up to 3 months.

 Thaw in the fridge 1 day before.

 I really hope you'd give these peanut butter cheesecake tarts a try.
 They're totally amazing!
 Holidays and fireworks, here I come!

 - Hong Kong-style coconut tarts